Your voice matters.

 County Elections Departments

 In Arizona, each county oversees its own elections.
-More specific information about voting in your county can be found at…
+More specific information about voting, including polling locations, day-of assistance, emergency hotlines, and wait times, in your county can be found at…

 ELCAvotes is an initiative: